contane/charts/README.md

 ## Verifying Charts

+Verifying charts helps ensure they have not been tampered with and are from a trusted source.
+For more detailed information on chart verification, refer to the [Helm documentation](https://helm.sh/docs/topics/provenance/).

 ### Using the OCI Registry

-If you are using our OCI registry you need to use the [helm-sigstore](https://github.com/sigstore/helm-sigstore) plugin to verify the downloaded artifact.
+If you are using our OCI registry, you can use the [helm-sigstore](https://github.com/sigstore/helm-sigstore) plugin to verify the downloaded artifact.

 1. **Install the [Helm sigstore](https://github.com/sigstore/helm-sigstore) plugin**
    ```bash